주 콘텐츠로 건너뛰기

 6. Make it easy for users to contact support

-On an FAQ page, you should also incorporate multiple opportunities for a customer to contact a support agent if they can’t find their answer.
+On an FAQ page, you should also incorporate multiple opportunities for customers to contact a support agent if they can’t find their answer.
 You can do this in a few different ways.

-- Chat: Add a chat widget to your business website so users can receive help from a chatbot or via live chat.
+• Chat: Add a chat widget to your business website so users can receive help from an AI agent or chatbot, or via live chat.
 Live chat and virtual agents are great for delivering real-time support, especially for issues that are not overly complex or urgent.

 7. Track progress and performance